idptools/dodo/docs/algorithm.md

 1. Perfecting the alpha-carbon approach — this, and it is where the effort has gone.
 2. Backbone building (N, C, O) for rebuilt regions. **Shipped and on by default** — see {doc}`guide`.
 Held out against all-atom simulation: N 0.16 Å, C 0.22 Å, O 0.63 Å, with every bond length inside a region exact.
+The peptide-plane lookup is keyed on five consecutive alpha carbons, worth 5.1% on C and 3.8% on N over the four-carbon form.
 Its one irreducible limit is the seams: an exact peptide bond onto an untouched folded domain is geometrically unsatisfiable from a rebuilt alpha carbon, so that bond is drawn as close as possible, left long, and reported. `--no-backbone` returns alpha-carbon-only output.